 If you make a premium payment without filing the related premium information, file the information as soon as possible to get proper credit for your payment and minimize any late filing penalty.
-Follow the instructions in this document or on PBGC's website for identifying your payment so that we can associate it with your information filing.
+Follow the instructions in this document or on PBGC's "Premium Filing Payment and Instructions" webpage for identifying your payment so that we can associate it with your information filing.